 Unified Activity Layer

-A single continuous view of email, meetings, actions, and deal movement that powers AI perception.
+A single continuous view of email, meetings, actions, and communications — eliminating the need to switch between tools.

 Velocity Signals